nkalupahana/baseline/docs/_pages/privacypolicy.md

 baseline services contain links to other websites.
 Our privacy policy applies only to our website, so if you click on a link to another website, you should read their privacy policy.

 ## Changes to our privacy policy
 baseline keeps its privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on July 22nd, 2022.
+This privacy policy was last updated on August 10th, 2022.

 ## Contact Us

-If you have any questions about baseline’s privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us.
+If you have any questions about baseline’s privacy policy, the data we have on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us.
 Email us at [privacy@getbaseline.app](mailto:privacy@getbaseline.app).
 You can also contact us here if you’d like to report a complaint about any privacy-related issue at baseline.